-- Vision/Hearing: This is a quick screening to identify any vision or hearing concerns. - Non-invasive Hemoglobin: If not completed at 9-12 months of age and/or results not provided by your child's health care provider. - Developmental Screening: This screening is a quick look at the following developmental areas: personal, social, fine motor, gross motor, cognitive (thinking, reasoning, and problem solving), and language. - Devereux Early Childhood Assessment: A strength-based assessment of children's social/emotional development completed by staff and parents that also screens for behavioral concerns.
+- Vision/Hearing: This is a quick screening to identify any vision or hearing concerns. - Blood Pressure: If not provided by your child's health care provider (for children age 3 and older). - Non-invasive Hemoglobin: If not completed at 9-12 months of age and/or results are not provided by your child's health care provider. - Growth Screening: This screening monitors each child's individual growth patterns and is conducted two times a year. - Developmental Screening: This screening is a quick look at the following developmental areas: personal, social, fine motor, gross motor, cognitive (thinking, reasoning, and problem solving), and language. - Devereux Early Childhood Assessment: A strength-based assessment of children's social/emotional development completed by staff and parents that also screens for behavioral concerns.
 Program staff and/or the Mental Health Coordinator can meet with you and offer strategies for any mental wellness or social/emotional concerns you may have about your child.
 A list of community mental health providers is also available.